edabier/py-goturn-project/README.md

 #### - Large movement tests

 The GOTURN paper is based on the assumption that the object movements are small enough to lie within a restricted area on the next frame.
-To see how this assumption could lead to tracking issues, we tried feeding the network not two consecutive images but ones separeted by varying number of images (up to a 10 images gap).
+To see how this assumption could lead to tracking issues, we tried feeding the network not two consecutive images but ones separated by varying number of images (up to a 10 images gap).
 Doing this, we make the tracking object move artificialy fast because we skip many positions.

 #### - *Conclusion*